hlim88/quadGrav/README.md

 simulations of this system would be performed by `HAD` toolkit (Will be added).

-`notes` directory contains theory/formulation for this project
+`notes` directory contains theory/formulation for this project.
+Type 'make' to complie the note

 `scripts` directory contains `Mathematica` file that peforms 3+1 decomposition of the equations.
 It is saved in `Wolfram Language`